Calvin-Data-Science/data202/web/overall_notes.md

 * We struggled to balance coding and intuition.
 * Predictive analytics ≠ time series prediction, but many students didn't appreciate this.
 * Many students didn't appreciate how our predictive toolkit allows much more than just fitting a trend line
+* Need more practice asking and refining real-world and modeling questions.
+* Many students asked inference questions for their projects.
+We could have given them at least the bootstrap as an inference tool.

 ## Projects